Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Nuremberg, customized for you — tour the town’s highlights or explore its WWII history

-This morning you'll have your choice of two city tours of Nuremberg.
-Choose “Nuremberg and World War II” to explore the city’s World War II history and visit the Documentation Center, or take the “Highlights of Nuremberg” tour that includes a visit to the delightful Toy Museum.
+This morning, learn about the Main-Danube Canal during an onboard presentation, followed by lunch.
+Upon arrival in Nuremberg this afternoon, you'll have your choice of two city tours: Choose “Nuremberg and World War II” to explore the city’s World War II history and visit the Documentation Center, or take the “Highlights of Nuremberg” tour that includes a visit to the delightful Toy Museum.

 Tour and wine tasting inside the Würzburg Residenz